docjason/XmlValidate/README.md

 If parsing XML with non-validating parser fails then validation for that file stops.

-There are three ways to validate XML documents using *XmlValidate*:
+Here are three ways to validate XML documents using *XmlValidate*:

 1. The *-map* option maps schema namespaces to given target schema locations.
 It rewrites XML with location of schema instance document then validates against